charlysotelo/CS111-Lab2/README.md

 Student: Tania DePasquale
 UID: 704018998

-Got this consistently passing 14+ test cases
+Got this consistently passing 12+ test cases

+I think I may have saw one of the first 8 fail one or two times.

 Biggest thing we need to figure out I think is a way to test dead lock (and fix those flaky test cases)